Enatec/DebianAuto/README.md

   - You can change the user and/or the password in the `preseed.cfg` file
   - Please remember to change to `rc.local` if you change to username.
 Please see line 23 for this change.
 - The user `enadmin` can administer the freshly installed system and is allowed to login remotely (you must change the SSH keys!), and use `sudo`
-  - Please see Line 111 in the `rc.local` file, this is where you need to place your own SSH public key
+  - Please see Line 111 in the `rc.local` file.
+Look for `<PLACE YOU OWN KEYS HERE>`, this is where your SSH public keys should be placed
 - The user `root` is disabled!
 Please keep this in mind!!!

 ## Further reading CIS Security recommendation: